Kharonkrayford/mattouille.github.io/_posts/2017-10-21-a-big-thank-you.md

 I gave a bit of a brief synopsis of this on LinkedIn on Friday before I headed off to work.
 I started writing as sort of a documentation of what I was learning in hopes that my own discovery would speed up someone elses.
 I always liked the sharing of information and skills.
 I remember when I discovered my first closed source application all those years ago and was like, "Why can't I see how they got here?"

-On Friday I was fairly astounded to find out that I received 40-100 active users on any given day.
+On Friday I was fairly astounded to find out that I receive between 40-100 active users on any given day.
 This may not seem like a lot but I remember the days of paying for a [Linode](https://linode.com) server that literally never got hit unless someone was trying to backdoor my Wordpress installation.
 In the words of [Martin Fowler](https://martinfowler.com), "[I know many people who are every bit as good, indeed better, than I am at design](https://martinfowler.com/bliki/PedestalPhobia.html)."
 My writing has not really been a reflection of myself but more a reflection of the things I've learned and experienced from _others_ over the years.
 I make a habit of surrounding myself with incredibly gifted and intelligent people so my writing reflects that in a way.

 If you aren't on this list please don't take offense.
 I've met a lot of really great people here that are likely missing.